 South Face, Class 2

 Park at the Phantom Falls trailhead (5,740 feet) along FSR-533/Trapper Creek Road.
 This trailhead is located 9.6 miles up FSR-533 from the Sawtooth National Forest boundary and 2.3 miles up Fall Creek from where the road crosses to the south side of Trapper Creek and leaves the Trapper Creek drainage.
 The Phantom Falls trailhead is signed and has pullouts on both sides of the road.

 Hike up FSR-533 to a signed junction with FSR-536.
-Go L/S on FSR-536 and follow it for about ½ mile until it makes a sharp R/W turn at a signed junction with FST-267 at Trout Creek Pass.
-Hike S then E up FST-267 for just over ½ mile to reach the South Face of Dads Hump.
+Go left/south on FSR-536 and follow it for about ½ mile until it makes a sharp right/west turn at a signed junction with FST-267 at Trout Creek Pass.
+Hike south then east up FST-267 for just over ½ mile to reach the south face of Dads Hump.
 This hump is the first ridge hump that you encounter in your trek along FST-267.
-If you reach another road junction (a “T” junction), you’ve gone too far and must backtrack to the South Face, where there is open terrain and not thick aspen forest (as there is on the Southeast Face).
+If you reach another road junction (a “T” junction), you’ve gone too far and must backtrack to the south face, where there is open terrain and not thick aspen forest as there is on the southeast face.